DWSuryo/html-playground/README.md

-# html-playground
+# html-playground-MQTT
-I just want to practice pure HTML
+I just want to practice HTML with MQTT

 For MQTT publish, run the python (.py) file